vivekpradhan/earthmetry-website/docs/index.md

 Once we have a viable approach, we will aim to bring you more geographies and domains.

-# You could be any stakeholder
+# Supporting all players in the ecosystem

 <img src="/images/govt.png" alt="" style="width:150px;height:150px;border:0;">